CLP Connector¶

 Filter Configs¶

-Each filter config indicates how a data column—a column in the Presto table—should be mapped to a metadata column—a column in CLP’s metadata database.
-In most cases, the data column and the metadata column will have the same name; but in some cases, the data column may be remapped.
+Each filter config indicates how a data column—i.e., a column in the Presto table—should be mapped to one or more metadata columns—i.e., columns in CLP’s metadata database.

 For example, an integer data column (e.g., timestamp